Mobile Marketing – The World Has Gone Mobile

 The world is not ‘going mobile’; it has already gone!

-There are more than 4.6 billion mobile phones in the world today, one each for 67% of the world’s population.
+There are more than 4.6 billion mobile phones worldwide today, one for each of 67% of the world’s population.
 This is about four times the number of desktop and laptop computers.

-More than 50% of internet search worldwide was conducted on mobile phones in 2010 (T.Ahonen Consulting).
+Over 50% of internet searches worldwide were conducted on mobile phones in 2010 (T.Ahonen Consulting).
 SMS Text messaging is the most widely used data application today!
 Most people will not go anywhere without their mobile phones.
 A lost credit card is reported within one day, but a lost mobile phone is reported within 30 minutes (VISA 2009).
 What does this mean for Australian businesses?

 Beyond that, it means that a mobile phone communications strategy needs to be embraced and implemented.
-N Many Australian customers and clients are already using their mobile phones to find services, search for products, make purchases, and stay informed about their favorite places and brands.
+N Many Australian customers and clients use their mobile phones to find services, search for products, make purchases, and stay informed about their favorite places and brands.

 The speed at which these changes have taken place, particularly the adoption of smartphones and mobile internet browsing in the last two years, has left many Australian businesses in its wake.
 There is a general understanding that the mobile phone is strategically important and presents new opportunities.
 Still, the question is: “What does it mean for me, and how can I start using it to benefit my business?”